digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-10-02-newsletter-september-roundup.md

   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/10/WEB_FB_BANNER_withtext_HIGHRES-02-1024x576.png" alt="" class="wp-image-7301" width="479" height="270" srcset="/wp-content/uploads/2020/10/WEB_FB_BANNER_withtext_HIGHRES-02-1024x576.png 1024w, /wp-content/uploads/2020/10/WEB_FB_BANNER_withtext_HIGHRES-02-300x169.png 300w, /wp-content/uploads/2020/10/WEB_FB_BANNER_withtext_HIGHRES-02-768x432.png 768w, /wp-content/uploads/2020/10/WEB_FB_BANNER_withtext_HIGHRES-02-1536x864.png 1536w, /wp-content/uploads/2020/10/WEB_FB_BANNER_withtext_HIGHRES-02-2048x1152.png 2048w" sizes="(max-width: 479px) 100vw, 479px" /></figure>
 </div>

-**A smart city that protects, promotes and monitors residents’ and visitors’ rights begins with your local government.**
+**A smart city that protects, promotes and monitors residents' and visitors' rights begins with your local government.**

 We believe that local councils have a huge opportunity to play a fundamental role in how our rights are upheld on a community level.
-That’s why we’re calling on Australian councils to embed human rights into their digital initiatives.
+That's why we're calling on Australian councils to embed human rights into their digital initiatives.

-We’re using the United Nations Cities for Digital Rights framework to encourage and assist local governments ensure that their cities are truly smart.
-But to do it, we need your help to let them know it’s something you care about!
+We're using the United Nations Cities for Digital Rights framework to encourage and assist local governments ensure that their cities are truly smart.
+But to do it, we need your help to let them know it's something you care about!

-The fight for digital rights doesn’t have to be a gargantuan task.
+The fight for digital rights doesn't have to be a gargantuan task.
 We think some of the most important changes can, and should, happen locally, in our communities.

-[**Head to our campaign page and we’ll help you get in touch with your local council!**][10]
+[**Head to our campaign page and we'll help you get in touch with your local council!**][10]

 <div class="wp-block-image">
   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/10/Email_headers_highres-02-1024x171.png" alt="" class="wp-image-7302" width="579" height="96" srcset="/wp-content/uploads/2020/10/Email_headers_highres-02-1024x171.png 1024w, /wp-content/uploads/2020/10/Email_headers_highres-02-300x50.png 300w, /wp-content/uploads/2020/10/Email_headers_highres-02-768x128.png 768w, /wp-content/uploads/2020/10/Email_headers_highres-02-1536x256.png 1536w, /wp-content/uploads/2020/10/Email_headers_highres-02-2048x342.png 2048w" sizes="(max-width: 579px) 100vw, 579px" /></figure>